ironsmile/nedomi/upstream/README.md

 # Upstream Modules

 This directory contains all upstream modules.
+An upstream module is one which is resposible for downloading content from a remote host via HTTP.

 ## Contents